trizen/sidef-book/syntax_and_semantics/constructs/with.md

 }
 ```

-In addition to the `if` statement, it also supports capturing of the values in a block variable:
+In addition to the `if` statement, it also supports capturing of a defined value in a block variable:

 ```ruby
 with (some_function()) { |value|